squares-ui/squares-ui/README.md

 /etc/elasticsearch/elasticsearch.yml
 ```

-Then append these two lines
+Then append these two lines (here I make the origin wide open, you may wish to restrict this, see Elastic documentation)

 ```
 http.cors.enabled: true
 http.cors.allow-origin: "*"
 ```

+Then restart ElasticSearch

 # The Use Cases